cahgnov/HowMultipleInteractionTypesAffectDiseaseAndDilutionEffect/README.md

 ## example folder
-we provide the triangle plot and violinplot codes, which can be run with python 3.8. all the data("den.mat" or "fre.mat") come from the result produced from "readname_\*.m"file
+we provide the triangle plot and violinplot codes, which can be run with python 3.8. all the data("den.mat" or "fre.mat") come from the result generate from "readname_\*.m"file